Team-Respect/Rate-My-Clubs/README.md

 ## Product Spec
 ### 1. User Stories

-#### Login NOT Required
+#### Stories that Do NOT Require Login

-* User filters clubs based on their category.
+* User filters clubs based on their categories
 * Can search for clubs by name
 * View club pages by clicking on club cards on the Home Page

-#### Login Required

-* User can create an account, verify the account through an Email, and log in and sign out.
+* User can create an account, verify the account through an Email and login

+#### Stories that Do Require Login

+* User can log out
 * Can create club categories
 * Can create clubs
 * Can create ratings